zhehaowang/zhehao.me/book-notes/ecpp/it5-12-ctor-dtor-assignment-oprs.md

 BuyTransaction b;
 ```
 Base class ctor would have to be called first:
-The version of logTransaction that's called is the one in Transaction, not the one in BuyTransaction — even though the type of object being created is BuyTransaction.
+The version of `logTransaction` that's called is the one in Transaction, not the one in `BuyTransaction` — even though the type of object being created is `BuyTransaction`.

 During base class construction, virtual functions never go down into derived classes.
 Instead, the object behaves as if it were of the base type.
 The reason for such is that while base class ctor is being called, derived class members aren't initialized yet.
 If we do call into derived class's overriden functions then we'd run into undefined behavior when those functions refer to members of the derived class.

 Actually, during base class construction of a derived class object, the type of object is that of the base class.
-Not only do virtual functions resolve to those of the base class, but also parts of the language using runtime type information (e.g., dynamic_cast and typeid) treat the object as a base class type: during base class ctor, the derived part does not exist yet, so it's best to treat the object's type as that of the base.
+Not only do virtual functions resolve to those of the base class, but also parts of the language using runtime type information (e.g., `dynamic_cast` and `typeid`) treat the object as a base class type: during base class ctor, the derived part does not exist yet, so it's best to treat the object's type as that of the base.
 An object doesn't become a derived class object until execution of a derived class constructor begins.

 The same reasoning applies during destruction.
 Once a derived class destructor has run, the object's derived class data members assume undefined values, so C++ treats them as if they no longer exist.
-Upon entry to the base class destructor, the object becomes a base class object, and all parts of C++ — virtual functions, dynamic_casts, etc., — treat it that way.
+Upon entry to the base class destructor, the object becomes a base class object, and all parts of C++ virtual functions, `dynamic_cast`, etc, treat it that way.

-In the above example code's case, it shouldn't link as logTransaction in base class is pure virtual.
+In the above example code's case, it shouldn't link as `logTransaction` in base class is pure virtual.
 Some compilers would also issue warnings about this.

 This more insidious version, however, will likely compile and link: